 Clinical students are required to become members of the American Association for Marriage and Family Therapy (AAMFT) and the Washington Association for Marriage and Family Therapy (WAMFT).

-COAMFTE Student Achievement Criteria Data (SAC) provides graduation, job-placement, and national exam pass rates.
+COAMFTE Graduate Achievement Data Disclosure GAD) provides graduation, job-placement, and licensure rates.

-More information on COAMFTE’s Version 12 Accreditation Standards and SAC is available here.
+More information on COAMFTE’s Version 12.5 Accreditation Standards is available here.